-2.8.
-"Emergency Manoeuvre" is a manoeuvre performed by the system in case of an event in which the vehicle is at imminent collision risk with the purpose of avoiding or mitigating a collision.
+- 2.7.
+"Minimum risk manoeuvre" means a procedure aimed at minimising risks in traffic, which is automatically performed by the system after a transition demand without driver response or in the case of a severe system failure. - 2.8.
+"Emergency Manoeuvre" is a manoeuvre performed by the system in case of an event in which the vehicle is at imminent collision risk with the purpose of avoiding or mitigating a collision. - 2.9.
+Speed - 2.9.1.
+"Specified maximum speed" is the speed declared by the manufacturer up to which the system operates under optimum conditions.
+The system speed cannot exceed the specified maximum speed and it shall have a maximum value of 60km/h - 2.9.2.

-2.9.
-Speed

-- 2.9.1.
-"Specified maximum speed" is the speed declared by the manufacturer up to which the system operates under optimum conditions. - 2.9.2.
 "Maximum operational speed" is the speed selected by the system up to which the system operates under current environmental and sensor conditions.
 It is the maximum vehicle speed at which the system may be active and shall be determined by the capability of the sensing system as well as the environmental conditions. - 2.9.3.
-"Present speed" or "speed" is the current speed selected by the system due to traffic. - 2.10.
-"Detection range" of the sensing system is the distance at which the system can reliably recognise a target, taking account of the deterioration of components of the sensing system due to time and usage throughout the lifetime of the vehicle and generate a control signal. - 2.11.
+"Present speed" or "speed" is the current speed selected by the system taking into account the maximum operational speed and the surroundingdue to traffic. - 2.10.
+"Detection range" of the sensing system is the distance at which the system can reliably recognise a target and generate a control signal, taking account of the deterioration of components of the sensing system due to time and usage throughout the lifetime of the vehicle and generate a control signal. - 2.11.
 Failures - 2.11.1.
 An "ALKS failure" is any single failure specific to the operation of the ALKS (e.g. single sensor failure, loss of necessary calculation data for the driving path of the vehicle). - 2.11.2.
 "Failure mode" is the operation status of the system in which the system operates with an ALKS failure. - 2.11.3.
-A "severe ALKS failure" is a failure specific to the operation of the ALKS that affects the safe operation of the system when in failure mode with an acceptable occurrence.
-Single sensor failures are only considered as such when accompanied by another influence affecting the safe operation of the system. - 2.11.4.
-A "severe vehicle failure" is any failure of the vehicle (e.g. electrical, mechanical) that affects the dynamic driving task and would also leave the manually driven vehicle in a state unfit to drive (e.g. loss of power supply, failure of the braking system, sudden loss of tire pressure). - 2.12.
-"Self-check" means an integrated function which checks for any system failure and for a change in detection range of the sensing system on a continuous basis. - 2.13.
-A "system override" by the driver means a situation when the driver provides an input to a control which has priority over the longitudinal or lateral control of the system, while the system is still active.
+A "severe ALKS failure" is a failure specific to the operation of the ALKS that affects the safe operation of the system when in failure mode with-an acceptable occurrence a very low probability of occurrence such as generally used for essential components as e.g. an electronic control unit.-Single sensor failures are only considered as such when accompanied by another influence affecting the safe operation of the system. - 2.11.4.
+A "severe vehicle failure" is any failure of the vehicle (e.g. electrical, mechanical) that affects the ability of the ALKS to perform the dynamic driving task and would also leave the manually driven vehicle in a state unfit to drive affect the manual operation of the vehicle (e.g. loss of power supply, failure of the braking system, sudden loss of tire pressure).